 Hopefully, the more famous the Salton Sea gets, the more attention and help it can receive.
 Please feel free to share this with others to help spread the story, so maybe our small efforts can help in some way.

-Also, as always, feel free to comment below if you have any questions or insight on the matter, as I would love to know what you think about the Salton Sea and the issues surrounding it.
+Also, as always, feel free to comment below, DM me on Instagram, or email me if you have any questions or insight on this post as I would love to know what you think about the Salton Sea and the issues surrounding it.

 Until next time,